CMMC Physical Security Requirements

 Physical security surprises contractors more than any other CMMC domain.
 Organizations spend months on network architecture and SSP documentation — and then an assessor watches a delivery driver walk unescorted through the loading dock.

-The CMMC Physical Protection (PE) domain covers six practices from NIST SP 800-171: limiting physical access, escorting visitors, maintaining physical access logs, managing access devices, monitoring the facility, and safeguarding alternate work sites.
-All six apply to every location where CUI is present — office, lab, warehouse, or home office.
+CMMC physical security requirements are the controls within the Physical Protection (PE) domain of NIST SP 800-171 that govern how defense contractors physically safeguard Controlled Unclassified Information (CUI) at every facility where it is processed, stored, or accessible.
+The PE domain covers six practices: limiting physical access, escorting visitors, maintaining physical access logs, managing access devices, monitoring the facility, and safeguarding alternate work sites.
+Under 32 CFR Part 170, all six apply to every location where CUI is present — office, lab, warehouse, or home office.

 Maintain a documented authorized access list.
 Enforce it with locked doors, cipher locks, or badge readers.
 Cross-reference with your logical access list — if only four people handle CUI, four people should have physical access to the CUI room.